klauseduard/under-over-models/chapters/03-organizational-models.md

 control systems, organizations can develop the minimally sufficient complexity needed to leverage AI capabilities while maintaining coherence, adaptability, and human agency.
-This cybernetic approach to organizational design represents not just an engineering challenge but a theoretical reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone.
+This cybernetic approach to organizational design represents not just an engineering challenge but a theoretical reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone (as explored in [research on AI-human collaboration from Nature](https://www.nature.com/articles/s41586-023-06221-2)).

 While these theoretical principles provide valuable foundations for understanding AI-augmented organizational design, organizations also need concrete frameworks to guide implementation.
 The following section explores emerging theoretical approaches that translate these concepts into potential organizational models that balance appropriate complexity with adaptability.

 ### 3.6.2 Evolutionary Trajectory of AI Integration

 Looking beyond current capabilities, we can map the potential evolution of AI integration across multiple dimensions.
 Each stage brings distinct implications for organizational complexity and design.
+McKinsey's research on [AI's organizational impact](https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai-in-2023-generative-ais-breakout-year) provides empirical context for these evolutionary patterns.

 ![AI Integration Timeline](../images/ai-integration-timeline.svg)